sagarkotian/telegramShell/README.md

 A Telegram Bot to execute Linux &amp; Windows OS commands remotely using Telegram Messenger.

 ## Requirement
-`code` python3 -m pip install python-telegram-bot
+`python3 -m pip install python-telegram-bot`

 ## Setup
 1. Search and select *@BotFather* in your Telegram Messenger App.